18 Top PE Activities for Dynamic Physical Education Classes

 Key Benefits:

-• Cardiovascular Health: Regular participation improves heart health and endurance.
+Cardiovascular Health: Improves heart health and endurance over time.

 Fitness Activity 1: Pacer - Rapid Fire

-Equipment Needed: The activity requires two sets of PACER lines or side/end lines on a basketball court and Fitnessgram PACER recording cues to guide the pacing of the activity.
+Equipment Needed: Two sets of PACER lines or side/end lines on a basketball court, Fitnessgram PACER recording cues.

 Instructions: